josdejong/lossless-json/README.md

 **How does it work?** The library works exactly the same as the native `JSON.parse` and `JSON.stringify`.
 The difference is that `lossless-json` preserves information of large numbers.
 Instead of regular numbers, `lossless-json` parses numbers into a `LosslessNumber`, a data type which stores the numeric value as a string.
 One can perform regular operations with a `LosslessNumber`, and it will throw an error when this would result in losing information.

 **When to use?** Never.
-Unless you're writing a middleware which (using JSON data) interoperates with applications written in languages like C++, Java, and C#.
-These languages support data types like `long`.
+If you have to deal with large numbers in JSON, it smells.
+It's best to fix the cause, as this can give trouble on many places in your software stack.
+These cases can occur for example when interoperating with applications written in C++, Java, or C#, which support data types like `long`.
 Parsing a `long` into a JavaScript `number` can result in losing information because a `long` can hold more digits than a `number`.
+If possible, it's preferable to change these applications such that they serialize large numbers in a safer way, for example in a stringified form.
+Anyway, if you really have to deal with large numbers in JSON, `lossless-json` is there to help you out.

 Features: